Manchester Central F.C.: Common myths

-It is widely believed that Manchester Central was considered as a new name for Newton Heath F.C. prior to them becoming Manchester United in 1902, but there is no factual evidence from the period to suggest this is true – all comments come from later histories, while detailed records and media reports from the period make no reference whatsoever to this idea.
-In fact it seems highly improbable as Manchester Central was already the name of another football side competing in the Manchester region during the 1890s.
+It is widely believed that Manchester Central was considered as a new name for Newton Heath F.C. before becoming Manchester United in 1902, but there is no evidence to suggest this – all comments come from later histories, while detailed records and media reports from the period make no reference to this idea.
+In fact, it seems highly improbable as Manchester Central was already the name of another football side competing in Manchester in the 1890s.
 This first Manchester Central played at Alexandra Park and ceased to exist around the turn of the century.
 The directors of Newton Heath would not have selected that name for fear of confusion.

 The name Manchester Central was considered as a name for F.C.
 United of Manchester.

 Colours

-The club played in white shirts and black shorts.
+The club played in white shirts, black shorts, and black socks with white turnover.